Drew Friedman (cartoonist): Biography

 In 2006, Friedman published Old Jewish Comedians (Fantagraphics Books), a collection of portraits of famous and forgotten Jewish comics of film and TV in their old age, about which Steven Heller, in The New York Times Book Review, wrote: "A festival of drawing virtuosity and fabulous craggy faces...
 Friedman might very well be the Vermeer of the Borscht Belt."
 A sequel, More Old Jewish Comedians (Fantagraphics Books), was published in 2008.
 A collection of newer work, The Fun Never Stops! was published by Fantagraphics in 2007.

 Describing his illustration style in 2017, Friedman said it might not appeal to "people who find warts, pimples, wrinkles, flop-sweat, jowls, boils, rosacea, nose hairs, ear hairs, drool, baggy eyes, gin blossoms, moles, liver spots, neck waddles, nasal labia folds, crinkles, furrows, creases, puss, pustules, bumps, lumps, yellowing and/or rotting teeth, missing teeth, gums, dentures, saliva, double chins, triple chins, blotches, scars, lumps, zits, five o'clock shadows, folds, bulbous noses, craters, chapped lips, man-boobs, goiters, pock marks, whiteheads, blackheads, rashes, nose leakages, emasculations, calluses, scabs, balding/bald heads, nodules, freckles, protuberances, welts, carbuncles, papules, festers, and Shemp distasteful," adding, "Liver spots are my Ninas."

 While continuing to accept commercial assignments, Friedman began working as a portrait fine artist.
 "It helps if I'm passionate about the subject I'm drawing," he said in a 2015 interview.
 "As I get older I have less patience to draw someone or something I have no connection to or don't really like, or hate, even a politician.
 I just don't like the idea of staring into the face of someone I detest for several days drawing him or her.
 It's unsettling."

 Friedman was one of the artists photographed in his studio for The Artist Within: Book 2: Behind the Lines by photographer Greg Preston, published in 2017.

+Friedman's portrait of Barack Obama appeared on the cover of the New Yorker on January, 26, 2009.
+Friedman's 2019 book All The Presidents featured portraits of 45 United States presidents.

+Friedman is the subject of the 2024 documentary film Drew Friedman: Vermeer of the Borscht Belt.